antoinsader/biosyn_faiss_prod/README.md

 ---
 ## Minimize:

-If your dictionary is too large and you want to reduce it while keeping all CUIs appearing in traindev set, use:
+- If your dictionary is too large and you want to reduce it while keeping all CUIs appearing in traindev set, use:

 ```bash
     python minimize.py --minimize_target=50000
 ```

-This ensures all required CUIs are included, then pads the dictionary with random entries to reach the target size.
+- This ensures all required CUIs are included, then pads the dictionary with random entries to reach the target size.

-When you minimize, to use the small dictionary you have to specify --use_small_dictionary in train.py
+- When you minimize, to use the small dictionary you have to specify --use_small_dictionary in train.py

+- Be careful that if you train with the small dictionary, FAISS index would be different.

 ---